pingcap/tidb/docs/design/2023-06-16-runaway-queries-management.md

 #### Option1: persist in log file

 Runaway query records are stored in a dedicated, auto rotated, run-away log file, quite like slow log file.
-And the records can be also viewed by the admin table INFORMATION_SCHEMA.RUNAWAY_QUERIES which is a mapping to the run-away log file.
+And the records can be also viewed by the admin table `mysql.TIDB_RUNAWAY_QUERIES` which is a mapping to the run-away log file.

 #### Option2: persist in kv data (chosen)

-Print runaway query records in tidb log file, and also persist the records in KV data by the admin table `INFORMATION_SCHEMA.RUNAWAY_QUERIES`.
-The logs are persisted in batch with a flush interval config `runaway_queries_history_flush_interval`.
-Queries on the table `INFORMATION_SCHEMA.RUNAWAY_QUERIES` would return the results combining both in-memory and on-disk data.
+Print runaway query records in tidb log file, and also persist the records in KV data by the admin table `mysql.TIDB_RUNAWAY_QUERIES`.
-And an owner is elected among TiDBs to help clean the history records.
-The oldest record would be reserved for `runaway_queries_history_max_days`.

 ## How to handle run-away queries?